How to use Proxies in Premiere Pro: An Illustrated Guide

 • Navigate to your created proxy preset file on your computer and open it

 • Click ‘OK’.
-Now Premiere Pro creates proxies which match the aspect ratio of your original footage when you import your media files.
+Now, Premiere Pro creates proxies that match the aspect ratio of your original footage when you import your media files.

 Proxies vs transcoding your original footage files